Litter and flytipping

 We recognise the risks that litter and flytipping pose to public health and the environment, and are committed to tackling both litter and flytipping in Scotland.

-We do this primarily through our resource efficiency delivery partner, Zero Waste Scotland, who works with land owners and managers, local authorities, businesses and charities, including Keep Scotland Beautiful.
+We do this primarily through our resource efficiency delivery partner, Zero Waste Scotland, who work with land owners and managers, local authorities, businesses and charities, including Keep Scotland Beautiful.

 See below for information on: